How To: Create a buffer around a point feature and use it to extract attributes from an overlapping polygon feature class

 It is required that each point and polygon feature is given a unique identifier.
 If it is Object ID (OID), create a new field to calculate the OID values within, as the OID can change with these processes.

-Open the Buffer (Analysis) Geoprocessing tool from ArcToolbox.
-Set the input to the point shapefile.
+- Open the Buffer (Analysis) geoprocessing tool from ArcToolbox, Analysis Tools > Proximity > Buffer.
+Set the Input Features to the point shapefile.
 Name the output (BufferA in this example).
 Set the linear unit and buffer distance.
 Click OK.

-Open the Intersect (Analysis) Geoprocessing tool from ArcToolbox.
+- Open the Intersect (Analysis) geoprocessing tool from ArcToolbox, Analysis Tools > Overlay > Intersect.
 Set the input to the polygon shapefile and the BufferA (result from the buffer) shapefile.
 Set the output location and name ('IntersectA' for this example).
 Click OK.

-Right-click on the field Percent > Field Calculator.
+- Right-click the Percent field, and click Field Calculator.
 Enter: [Area]/[TotArea] and click OK.

 Note: All of the values should be between 0 and 1.